 In the center there are some concrete bleachers that make up the square, adorned by the traditional baseboards that portray the beautiful tradition of Guatapé.
 A space dedicated to art and culture, where small outdoor concerts are often held.

 Another excellent plan in Guatapé is to walk along the boardwalk, there you will find several restaurants, and agencies or operators that offer nautical activities such as Kayaking and Stand Up Paddle Board, a variant of surfing that does not need waves.

 Paddling in the calm waters of the Guatapé Reservoir is a good option to spend the afternoon, from this place you can have a new perspective of the lake.
-Around the boardwalk you can find various activities from $20,000 COP.
+In Lake View Hostel and Galería you can rent the kayaks for hours.

 In Guatapé there is also place for hiking and trekking, because on the outskirts of the town there are ecological trails that cross forest reserves, rivers, waterfalls and mountainous passages that will take you to the Monastery of the Benedictines and to the trenches of General José María Córdoba.

 🚌 Bus Medellín – Guatapé – Medellín: $30.000 COP

 🏨 Shared room: $20.000 COP

 🍲 Two-day meals: $60.000 COP